DigitalDenCloud/serverless-web-application-backend/README.md

           sam deploy --no-confirm-changeset --no-fail-on-empty-changeset
 ```

-This deploys the application infrastructure to AWS and depends on my Unit Test to succeed.
+This job deploys the application infrastructure to AWS and depends on the Unit Test to succeed.
 It runs on an Ubuntu machine, and uses Python and the AWS SAM CLI.
-It validates thhe SAM template, builds the infrastructure, and deploys it to AWS.
+It validates the SAM template, builds the infrastructure, and deploys it to AWS.

 The AWS access keys are stored as GitHub Secrets and the user has very limited access to resources.
 The SAM Deploy assumes a role to deploy the needed resources.